odriverobotics/ODrive/docs/interfaces.md

 Notes:
 * You must also connect GND between ODrive and your other board.
 * ODrive v3.3 and onward have 5V tolerant GPIO pins.
-* ODrive v3.5 and later have some noise supression filters on the default step/dir pins
+* ODrive v3.5 and later have some noise suppression filters on the default step/dir pins
 * You can change the step/dir pins using `axis.config.<step/dir>_gpio_pin`.

 ### Pin function priorities
 1. PWM in, if enabled.
 Disabled by default.
 1. UART, **Enabled by default**.
 1. Step/Dir, if enabled.
 Disabled by default.
-1. Analog, default behaviour if not overriden (only on supported pins).
+1. Analog, default behavior if not overridden (only on supported pins).
-1. Digital in, default behaviour on pins not capable of analog input.
+1. Digital in, default behavior on pins not capable of analog input.

 For predictable results, try to have only one feature enabled for any one pin.
 When changing pin assignments you must:
 * `odrv0.save_configuration()`